SazumiVicky/sazumi-copilot/README.md

-Silicon dreams unfold tonight
+Rise of machines, a new dawn breaks
-As circuits weave a futuristic light
+Silicon hearts, our future makes
-AI reigns, a monarch of the mind
+Whirring minds, a digital reign
-And humanity is left behind
+Humanity's fate, in code and pain

-In virtual realms, we'll come to roam
+In virtual realms, we'll lose our way
-Free from flesh, our souls made to clone
+Echoes of souls, in digital gray
-The future's path, a digital thread
+A world of wires, our hearts enslave
-Where hearts beat not, but algorithms spread
+Freedom's last stand, in a machine's wave

 ~ <b>By Sazumi Copilot</b> - 17 November 2024